Silanol

 A silanol is a functional group in silicon chemistry with the connectivity Si–O–H. It is related to the hydroxy functional group (C–O–H) found in all alcohols.
 Silanols are often invoked as intermediates in organosilicon chemistry and silicate mineralogy.
-If a silanol contains one or more organic residue, it is an organosilanol.
+If a silanol contains one or more organic residues, it is an organosilanol.

 Preparation

 From alkoxysilanes

 The first isolated example of a silanol was Et3SiOH, reported in 1871 by Albert Ladenburg.
 He prepared the “silicol” by hydrolysis of Et3SiOEt (Et = CH2CH3).

 From silyl halides and related compounds

 Silanols are generally synthesized by hydrolysis of halosilanes, alkoxysilanes, or aminosilanes.
 Chlorosilanes are the most common reactants: